mwyborski/Linux-Magic-Trackpad-2-Driver/README.md

 > PKGBUILD

  and look for the pkgbase parameter.
-Change this to your custom package name, e.g.:
+Change this to "linux-custom":

 ` pkgbase=linux-custom`

+This is important otherwise you will later on overwrite your running kernel!!

 Then:
 ```